-Mrs. Anita Francis, who with her husband owns the Backstreet Cultural Museum in Treme, was kind enough to open her doors and giving me a look inside the life and history of an Indian rarely heard or seen.
+Mrs. Anita Francis, who with her husband owns the Backstreet Cultural Museum in Treme, was kind enough to open her doors and giving me a look inside the life and history of an Indian I had rarely heard or seen.
 Once inside the museum, I was overwhelmed with a sense of home.
-The long hallway draws your eyes to a feast of colorful, visual treats while the architecture of the re-purposed home preps your soul for a story like you've never heard.
+The long hallway draws your eyes to a feast of colorful, visual treats while the architecture of the museum, a re-purposed home, preps your soul for a story like you've never heard.

 From there, each Indian will hand select his or her own materials, often traveling as far as the fashion hub of New York to select just the right ones.
 With a simple beginning of canvas and cardboard, these elaborate designs begin in nothing more than the Indian's own imagination.
-As they begin to draw and sew, a story becomes o a picture of love, turmoil, or triumph - many times what he or she is experiencing in their own life.
+As they begin to draw and sew, a story begins to show - a picture of love, turmoil, or triumph - many times reflecting what the creator is experiencing in their own life.
 As the beading and rhinestones begin to take shape, the portrait of a warrior is made into a beautiful depiction of the life of a true New Orleanian.
-Indians sew day in and day out to for an entire year to complete these works of art , which often reach heights of eight or nine feet and weight in upwards of one hundred pounds upon completion.
+Indians sew day in and day out to for an entire year to complete these costumes, which often reach heights of eight or nine feet and weight in upwards of one hundred pounds upon completion.

 Yet, this is done simply out of pride and respect for one's self, culture, and tribe.
 Mardi Gras Indians don't need catwalks or bright lights.
 They have the streets of our beloved hometown laced with a colorful backdrop of homes and people that are as irreplaceable as the Indians themselves.
 This is not a show for the money or the fame.
 This particular fashion show is for the people of New Orleans to celebrate our history, culture, and interconnected souls.

-Regardless of the Indian or the tribe, there are a few staples to this cultural couture.
+Regardless of the Indian or the tribe, there are a few universal staples to this cultural couture.
 If you look closely, each Indian costume has the same building blocks: cardboard for support, canvas for flexibility and design.
 Beads, rhinestones, sequins and feathers provide for that extra height and flare.
 The unique way each Indian combines these elements sets the tone for the entire suit.
 Some, like Victor Harris, Big Chief of the Mandingo Warriors, honors his African heritage by creating his costumes and utilizing African grass, shells, and inspired designs.
 With the African influence present in all of the tribes, one might find it hard to distinguish him from the others.
 But, if you look closely, the Big Chief of the Mandingo Warrior will always be in full mask - a tradition of old that he holds on to dearly.
 You will never see his face, only the beautiful beadwork and elaborate designs that encompass his costume.

-In true Mardi Gras Fashion, the emphasis in a parade is always placed on the royalty, but the tribesmen are proud to walk by their fellow Indian's side.
+In true Mardi Gras Fashion, the emphasis in a parade is always placed on the tribe's royalty, but the tribesmen are proud to walk by their fellow Indian's side.
 Every member of the tribe is important in their own right and although every tribe has a Big King and Big Queen, many tribes have additional kings and queens, creating an impressive and elaborate royal court.
 Rank and succession are determined within the tribe, yet most conclude that the right of King is passed on through the blood of nobility.
 If the Big Chief is called to his rest, you can most likely expect his eldest son to step up to the honor of leading the tribe.

 These men and women make a statement in material form - a statement of the Indian life, Indian family, and Indian pride.
 For years, it was one of New Orleans' best kept secrets.
 Soon the world will know, love, and respects the culture of the Mardi Gras Indians.
 Thanks to the growing popularity of the film industry in New Orleans as well as the hit show Treme, Mardi Gras Indians have gone from local treasure to national spotlight.
 Origins aside, the reach of their splendor is steadfastly growing.
 Their popularity has increased to such a degree that tribes are sought after to perform at numerous events across the country, extending their exposure beyond the Mardi Gras holiday.
 Mardi Gras Indian costumes were even displayed at the 5th Annual Outstanding Art of Television Costume Design at FIDM (Fashion Institute of Design and Merchandising) in Los Angeles in the Summer of 2010.
 As a veteran of the Los Angeles fashion scene myself, I'll put these grassroots craftsmen up against the costume designers of the industry any day.
 Their costumes are hand made and elaborate - true to the soul of a New Orleanian.

 What happens if you're not in town for Mardi Gras or miss the Indians' parade?
 Although most Mardi Gras Indian costumes are destroyed, a few are preserved for generations to admire and to allow this precious culture to sustain the test of time.
-Anita (Indian royalty in her own right) opens their doors every Tuesday through Saturday from 10:00am to 4:00pm and will share an up close and personal look into the life of one of New Orleans’ most beautiful cultural and historical celebrations.
+Anita (Indian royalty in her own right) opens their doors every Tuesday through Saturday from 10:00 A.M. to 4:00 P.M. and will share an up close and personal look into the life of one of New Orleans most beautiful cultural and historical celebrations.
 Open since 1999, the Backstreet Cultural Museum serves as a repository of Indian culture with elaborate costumes of Big Chiefs, Queens, and Indians from across the ages displayed in life size fashion, allowing visitors to appreciate the grandeur and scope of the Indian's craft.